bxparks/rpn83p/README.md

 ### Example 2

-Let's calculate the bitwise-and operator between the hexadecimal numbers `B6` and `65`, then see the result as an octal number, a binary (base-2) number, then finally as a decimal number:
+Let's calculate the bitwise-and operator between the hexadecimal numbers `B6` and `65`, then see the result as an octal number (base-8), a binary number (base-2), then right shift the result 3 bits which sets the Carry Flag, then view the final result as a decimal number:

 - Navigate the menu with the DOWN arrow to get to
   ![ROOT MenuRow 2](docs/rpn83p-screenshot-menu-root-2.png)